ChrisDuffley/stationPlaylist/readme.md

 IMPORTANT NOTES:

-* This add-on requires StationPlaylist suite 5.30 or later.
+* This add-on requires StationPlaylist suite 5.40 or later.
 * Some add-on features will be disabled or limited if NVDA is running in secure mode such as in logon screen.
-* If using Windows 8 or later, for best experience, disable audio ducking mode.
+* For best experience, disable audio ducking mode.
 * Starting from 2018, [changelogs for old add-on releases][3] will be found on GitHub.
 This add-on readme will list changes from version 22.03 (2022) onwards.
 * While Studio is running, you can save, reload saved settings, or reset add-on settings to defaults by pressing Control+NVDA+C, Control+NVDA+R once, or Control+NVDA+R three times, respectively.
 This is also applicable to encoder settings - you can save and reset (not reload) encoder settings if using encoders.